 One of my biggest complaints about Obamacare is the designers (and proponents) seem completely unaware of the actual purpose of insurance.
 Insurance is designed to pool risk.
 Insurance companies gather people together who fit a particular profile, assess the likelihood they are to experience the insured-against-event, then charge each person a set amount.
 The payment is designed to be added to all other payments in the group.
 This pool of cash is designed to pay the expenses (as outlined in the policy) of those few who actually experience the calamity (illness, accident, act of God) as well as the employees and other operating expenses of the insurance company.

 Given the purpose of insurance, you cannot insure someone who has already experienced the calamity.
 You can simply give them a taxpayer-supported check (welfare) to cover their costs.

-If you were looking for personal or business car insurance, would you pick three people who had just had auto accidents to join with all four of you equally sharing the pool to cover the accidents they’d already had?
+If you were looking for auto insurance, would you pick three people who had just been involved in auto accidents to join with you, equally sharing the pool to cover the accidents they’d already had?

-Next time you’re looking for health care or home owners insurance or business insurance quotes, remember that.
+Next time you’re looking for insurance of any kind, remember that.
 Better yet, next time you’re voting, remember common sense.